-The Khyber is a public space and although we encourage folks to refrain from using scents or bringing in food, plants or animals containing allergins, we cannot guarantee this in the space or at events.
+The Khyber is a public space and although we encourage folks to refrain from using scents or bringing in food, plants, or animals containing allergens, we cannot guarantee this in the space or at events.

 Although much of our programming is dry and for all-ages, the Khyber is not an entirely dry space as we operate a licensed bar at some of our events and do have alcohol on site.
 We do not allow or condone the use of outside alcohol or drug substances in the space.

 FREE & PWYC ENTRY